ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-mhd.md

 This section specifies Swiss national extensions to the Mobile Access to Health Documents (MHD), which is [published](https://profiles.ihe.net/ITI/MHD/index.html) as an IHE ITI Trial Implementation profile.

-The national extensions adds an additional transaction to≈from the Document Source to the Document Recipient.
+The national extensions adds an additional transaction from the Document Source to the Document Recipient.

 ### Scope
 An EPR App can query, retrieve or publish data to an EPR community using the transaction of the MHD profile.